josephernest/TinyAnalytics/README.md

 ## Install

-There are five easy steps. *(I could have made an installer script that does everything out-of-the box, but doing it manually is a good way to see exactly what happens)*.
+There are three easy steps:

 1) Unzip this package in a directory, e.g. `/var/www/TinyAnalytics/`.

-2) Give the appropriate permissions:

-    chmod 777 logs/

-3) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/mywebsite/index.php`:
+2) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/mywebsite/index.php`:

     <?php
     require '/var/www/TinyAnalytics/tracker.php';
     record_visit('mywebsite');
     ?>

-4) Add this with `crontab -e`, to refresh analytics data every 1 hour:

-    0 * * * * /var/www/TinyAnalytics/summarize.py

-5) Modify your password in line 5 of `index.php`.
+3) Modify your password in line 5 of `index.php`.
 Default password is `abcdef`.

 It's done!
-Visit at least one of your tracked websites, run `./summarize.py` manually (this will be needed just once, then it will be done automatically every hour), and open `index.php` in your browser!
+Visit at least one of your tracked websites, and open `TinyAnalytics/index.php` in your browser!

 ## About